Catamount Ski Area: History

 Fray Mountain was discovered as a potential ski area by John (Jack) Falconer Fisher in 1937/38.
 After earning his pilot’s license at the age of 16, Fisher flew over mountains in the region, imagining where he might create either a golf course or a ski area.
 Jack was from nearby Salisbury, CT, and had helped bring Lime Rock Race Track and the Salisbury Ski Jump to fruition.
 He had many Scandinavian friends who were ski jumpers and skiers.
 After talking with his friends he decided to buy a farm (Fray), and called it Catamount.
 In 1937/38 Jack and his friends camped out for the summer at the base of the mountain, creating trails and deciding on a vision for what would become one of the first ski areas in the country.

-Catamount opened for business in 1939, with three rope tows, run by a car engine with a bull wheel attached and a rope around it, pulling skier up the hill.
+Catamount opened for business in 1939, with three rope tows, run by a car engine with a bull wheel attached and a rope around it, pulling skiers up the hill.

 Many skiers came up from New York City on the train that then ran to Hillsdale, New York.
 When the skiers arrived, trucks with hay bales in them for seating met the arriving skiers and delivered them to Catamount.

 In 1953 Jack married Florence (Flukie) Kendall from New York City and they had two children, Katherine and Barrie.
 In 1958 Florence started the ski shop.

 The lodge was decorated with two large fireplaces, a gravel floor, and picnic bench tables.
 Additions over the next 20 years included the Ski Cat Club (modeled after "Club 10" at Sugarbush Ski Area), a racing trail with a race shed for the racers, snowmaking, four chairlifts, one T-Bar, and one J-Bar.